The Bankrate promise

-However, for first-time refinancers, there are usually surprises in store, such as closing costs, credit checks and resetting your payment timeline.
+If you’re a first-time refinancer, there are usually surprises in store, such as closing costs, credit checks and resetting your payment timeline.
 Here we help take the mystery out of refinancing and dispel a few abiding myths.

 Myth 1: Refinancing is cost-free

-Homeowners usually hear a lot about how much they can save by refinancing their mortgage, but they rarely hear about the fees and closing costs associated with doing so.
-This is an aspect of refinancing that often surprises folks, says Jack McCambridge, general manager at HomeLight Home Loans.
+Homeowners usually hear a lot about how much they can save by refinancing their mortgage, but they rarely hear about the closing costs associated with doing so.

-Myth 2: The interest rate is the most important thing
+Myth 2: The interest rate is the most important factor

 For many homeowners, the name of the game is to get the lowest interest rate possible to maximize savings.
-However, the term of the loan is another savings variable borrowers should consider before refinancing.
+However, the term of the loan is another factor borrowers should consider before refinancing — because it can impact how much they actually save.

 When you refinance to a loan with the same term, you reset the payment clock, explains Michele Sine, portfolio manager and senior wealth adviser at ImpactAdvisor.
 For instance, homeowners who have been paying on their 30-year mortgage for 10 years, go back to zero when they refinance to another 30-year loan.
-This added time (that’s 120 additional monthly payments) costs money as the initial payments are largely interest-only to the service provider.
+This added time (that’s 120 additional monthly payments) costs money as the initial payments mostly cover interest to the service provider.

 “It’s an uneven playing field when it comes to payments.
 In short, the bank always wins, because they get their money first,” Sine says.